sguys99/DGA-data-handler/README.md

 # DGA-data-handler
-An application to handler DGA data.
+An application to handle DGA data.